-The State of Charge (SoC) (Annex XIII 4(c)) is defined as the "available energy in a battery expressed as a percentage of rated capacity as declared by the manufacturer" (Article 2(24)).
+The State of Charge (SoC) (Annex XIII 4(d)) is defined as the "available energy in a battery expressed as a percentage of rated capacity as declared by the manufacturer" (Article 3(27)).
 In practice, however, the state of charge is usually referenced to the remaining capacity, not to the rated.
 This disparity is not ideal, as the SoC reading - if defined as percentage of rated capacity - would never approach 100% for batteries with reduced remaining capacity, irritating end-users during charging and with significant consequences for data read-out for energy storage applications.
 The Battery Pass consortium recommends to the European Commission changing the definition accordingly for application in the battery passport as elaboration on many data attributes for the battery passport is still needed.

+The applicability of the SoC reporting requirement to different technologies, such as redox-flow or batteries without BMS should be reviewed in a delegated act addressing amendments of data to be reported in the battery passport (Article 77 (2).
 The update interval of the SoC in the battery passport is an additional point of discussion, which is not addressed in the EU Battery Regulation.
 The SoC is a highly fluctuating value due to the frequent charge or discharge of the battery during use.
-This poses a potential issue to record truly up-to-date SoC values for batteries.
+This poses a potential issue to record truly up to date SoC values for batteries.
 Use cases should be the origin for determining an update interval.
-In any case, the time stamp is particularly important in this case in order to identify whether data is up-to-date.
+In any case, the time stamp is particularly important in this case in order to identify whether data is up to date.
 With SoC being one of the most significant examples of how the use cases depends on the update interval, use cases are explored in more detail:

 Use case 1: Dismantling of a battery usually requires the discharge of the battery.
 Therefore, knowledge of the SoC through the battery passport could be useful, particularly when no display is available.
-If dismantlers were to rely on the battery passport data, however, the SoC would need to be up-to-date, which may be difficult in practice as SoC will change during transport or storage.
-In addition, this raises the question of potential liability claims, if data is not up-to-date or wrong, causing an accident.
+If dismantlers were to rely on the battery passport data, however, the SoC would need to be up to date, which may be difficult in practice as SoC will change during transport or storage.
+In addition, this raises the question of potential liability claims, if data is not up to date or wrong, causing an accident.
 This is currently not clarified in the Battery Regulation (see also chapter 5.2).
 Without liability on data correctness in the battery passport, the use case is unlikely to apply as dismantlers would need to safeguard their employees and perform checks for the SoC themselves.

-Use case 2: Informing the end-user on the SoC through the battery passport would require constant up-to-date values.
+Use case 2: Informing the end-user on the SoC through the battery passport would require constant up to date values.
 This, however, would usually be a duplicate to product interfaces, e.g., displays.